 |Item||Value Score (Previous Score)||Rank|

-In order for gambling to become number one it has to accumulate the necessary number of value points.
+Gambling must accumulate the required number of value points in order to become number one.
+For example, if he wants to play a casino game like www.oxi.casino, the value dots for that must be greater than the value points for the other things listed.
 This significantly shuffles all the other numbers.
 Work also jumps because of the increased need for money.
 The kids take priority over the wife, because she “nags” about money and housework.
 We can begin to see the mess sin makes of life even before the life altering consequences of sin begin to emerge.
 It makes sense why the two Great Commandments (Matthew 22:37-40) are commands of priority (love), not prohibition (thou shall not).